dqops/dqo/docs/checks/column/strings/index.md

 # Checks/column/strings

-**This is a list of strings column checks in DQOps and a brief description of what they do.**
+**This is a list of strings column data quality checks supported by DQOps and a brief description of what they do.**